-Tiwi Land Council has engaged an anthropologist to assist in identifying clan estate ownership, clan, and family membership.
+Tiwi Land Council will assist in identification of clan estate ownership, clan, and family membership and terrestrial and marine boundaries.

 Managing Land - Access and Land Use

 The Tiwi Land Council will continue to review and improve administrative processes to manage land access and land use in accordance with the Aboriginal Land Rights (Northern Territory) Act 1976.